Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1005/readme.md

 To demonstrate the functionality follow the steps below:

-1. Start the application and log in as a customer manager.
+1. Log in as an operator.
-2. Navigate to the candidate section and select the option to display candidate information.
-3. Select the desired way you want the candidates information to be displayed.
-4. If there are candidates , they will be displayed on the screen.
-5. If there are no candidates, a message will be displayed indicating that there are no candidates to display.
+2. Choose the Applications > List Applications options.
+3. Choose the job opening.
+4. Check the registered applications.

-This process demonstrates the system's ability to list job openings based on the selected filters.
+This process demonstrates the system's ability to list job applications based on the selected job opening.

 ## 7. Observations